Swinburne University of Technology Sarawak Campus: Administration

-The university operates as a Branch Campus of Swinburne University of Technology, of Melbourne, Australia.
+The university operates as a Branch Campus of Swinburne University of Technology, in Melbourne, Australia.
 It is 75% owned by the Sarawak Government and 25% owned by Swinburne, Australia.

 Swinburne Sarawak's day-to-day affairs is administered by Pro Vice-Chancellor and Chief Executive Officer Ir.
 Professor Lau Hieng Ho.

 The current Chief Minister of Sarawak The Right Honourable Datuk Patinggi (Dr) Abang Haji Abdul Rahman Zohari Bin Tun Datuk Abang Haji Openg was installed as its third Pro Chancellor in October 2017.

-Faculties and programmes

-At the Sarawak campus, there are two Faculties, seven Schools and more than 25 programmes namely: